The-OpenROAD-Project/OpenROAD/README.md

 Gate resizer commands are described below.
 The resizer commands stop when the design area is `-max_utilization util` percent of the core area. `util` is between 0 and 100.
+The resizer stops and reports and error if the max utilization is exceeded.

 ```
 set_wire_rc [-clock] [-signal]